Vannevelj/RedditCrap/README.md

 I'm very much aware of it.
 Feel free to make a PR and prettify it.

+## Your code also sucks

+I'm not typically a Javascript dev so this is me venturing in these lands.
+I do appreciate any pointers you might have on improving the code so get in touch with me (email, PR, issue, etc) and let me know what can be improved.

 ## What features are planned?

 Take a look here: https://github.com/Vannevelj/RedditCrap/labels/feature